mikyll/ImageFormatChecker/README.md

 ImageMagick package must be installed.

 ### To-Do
+- [ ] Fix filename with spaces bug;
+- [ ] Fix the rename bug which deletes some files if they're already named in the same way;
-Add extension check (specify a list of extensions, e.g. '.jpg, .png')
+- [ ] Add extension check (specify a list of extensions, e.g. '.jpg, .png');